GiovanniBalestrieri/autodichiarazione_2.0/tangle_connection/readme.md

 # Roadmap

+## Milestone 0

+Generate a seed and get first available associated address.

 ## Milestone 1
 Connect to the Tangle and create dummy self-declaration json and push it to the DevNet.
 Pushing a self-declaration is equivalent to issuing a transaction.